This page was last updated: October 20th, 2022

 You can find out more about your coronoid process fracture, and see demonstrations of the exercises in this video from Brighton & Sussex University Hospitals.

 It’s a dislocation in your elbow.
-This means that you elbow came out of its joint and was not in the right place.
+This means that your elbow came out of its joint and was not in the right place.
 You will have had help in the ED putting your elbow back in joint.
 The soft tissues and ligaments stabilising your elbow will have been stretched at the time of your injury.

 It normally takes up to 12 weeks to heal, but this may differ depending on your individual circumstances.